 In her discussion on B2B buyer persona development at Content Marketing World, Ardath Albee said that having content assets in place to answer these questions allows you the opportunity to become your prospect’s benchmark resource.
 You might not be the first one to provide your prospects with this information, but you can be the first one to help them make the connection between their problem and a possible solution.
 When you do that, you become the resource by which they judge all other options.

 How this works depends largely on your sales process and how well you understand your buyers.
-But content of all types can be an important sales tool that not only helps you create better alignment with your sales team but also helps them shorten the sales cycle and close more deals.
+But content of all types can be an important sales tool that not only helps you create better alignment with your sales team but also helps them shorten the long sales cycle of manufacturing and close more deals.

-Ebooks tend to be more in-depth about a specific topic and are usually gated.
+eBooks tend to be more in-depth about a specific topic and are usually gated.
 That means users are required to enter some information about themselves (usually a name, email address and company) to download it.

 Case studies can play an important role in inbound lead generation and the actual sales process.
 When you develop case studies for all areas of your business, you’ll likely be able to provide your prospects with an idea of how they can solve their problem and how you can help them do it.